cstubben/euPMC/README.md

 Eur J Clin Microbiol Infect Dis 2
 ```

 The package also includes a list of journals currently or previously indexed in MEDLINE in the NLM catalog at NCBI.
-This table includes MeSH terms assigned to the journal, which can be used to summarize the publications about *Waddlia chondrophila*  (which can be considered a new emerging zoonotic pathogen based on the journal sources).
+This table includes MeSH terms assigned to the journal, which can be used to summarize the publications about *Waddlia chondrophila*  (which could be considered a new emerging zoonotic pathogen based on the journal sources).

 ```
 data(nlm)